VBA to Loop through Rows of Table in Excel (11 Methods)

 VBA to Loop through Rows of Table and stop concatenating until blank in Excel

-• Later, Run the macro and see the following gif for the result.
+• Run the macro and see the following gif for the result.

-As you can see from the above gif is that there is a pop-up MsgBox showing you the concatenated value of all the columns residing in every row from the table of your Excel worksheet.
-But it stopped once it reached the blank cell.
+• You will get a pop-up MsgBox showing you the concatenated value of all the columns residing in every row from the table of your Excel worksheet.
+This stopped once it reached the blank cell.

 VBA Code Explanation